Supported Small-Group Holidays with Dementia Adventure

-We believe with the right support anything is possible, which is why we offer small group and tailored holidays for people living with dementia, enabling them to get away with their friends and family*.
+We believe with the right support anything is possible, which is why we offer small-group holidays for people living with dementia, enabling them to get away with their friends and family.

-Our small group supported holidays are always popular and sell out fast!
-Five days of fun and relaxation, with people in a similar situation to you.
+Our small group holidays are always popular and sell out fast!
+Enjoy five days, or a long weekend, of fun and relaxation, with people in a similar situation to you.
 We take care of the details so you can get the most out of our hand-picked accommodation in a variety of beautiful destinations across the UK.

-An experienced member of our team will join you on the holiday to take care of all the day-to-day practical details, along with at least one supporter for every person living with dementia.
+An experienced Adventure Leader will join you on the holiday to take care of all the day to day practical details, along with at least one supporter for every person living with dementia.
 We’ll be with you 24 hours a day, able to do all the cooking and driving, assisting at mealtimes, and accompanying you on days out.
 We are an extra pair of hands, eyes and ears so you can relax and benefit from the break.
 We’ll be sensitive to your individual needs, encouraging independence and meaningful activity where possible, and providing as little or as much support as you require.
+We are:

 - DBS checked